Avasara Police 100: Production

-C. V. Sridhar launched a project called Anna Nee En Deivam in 1977 with M. G. Ramachandran starring.
-It was shelved after 4000 feet was canned, as Ramachandran retired from filmmaking as well as acting in 1978 to take up his duties as the Chief Minister of Tamil Nadu.
+C. V. Sridhar began a project called Anna Nee En Deivam in 1977 with M. G. Ramachandran starring.
+It was shelved after 4000 feet was canned, as Ramachandran retired from acting in 1978 to take up his duties as the Chief Minister of Tamil Nadu.
 Sankaran and Aarumugam who produced this film gave negative rolls and rights to Duraisamy who provided finance for the film due to which he faced losses in distribution business.
 In order to help Duraisamy, K. Bhagyaraj, who watched half of the film, asked Ramachandran's permission to make a film on himself by incorporating this film to which Ramachandran agreed.

 Approximately 4000 ft of Anna Nee En Deivam was incorporated into the film.
-M. N. Nambiar, V. S. Raghavan and Sangeetha who were part of Anna Nee En Deivam agreed to be part of Avasara Police 100; however, Latha, lead actress of that film refused to act in Avasara Police 100 as she stopped acting after her marriage.
+M. N. Nambiar, V. S. Raghavan and Sangeetha who were part of Anna Nee En Deivam agreed to be part of Avasara Police 100; however, Latha, lead actress of that film refused to act in Avasara Police 100 as she had quit acting after her marriage.
 Monica made her debut with this film.

 The film was launched in AVM Studios with Ramachandran as chief guest.
 According to Duraisamy, the filming took four years to be completed as Bhagyaraj was busy with other commitments while also making efforts to make sure that the film did not affect the image of Ramachandran.